microsoft/vstest-docs/docs/report.md

 ## Test loggers
 A test logger is a test platform extension to control reporting of test results.
-It can perform tasks when a test run message is generated, individual test results or the test run completion events are reported by the test platform.
+It can perform tasks when a test run message, individual test results or the test run completion events are reported by the test platform.

 You can author a test logger to print messages on the console, generate result files of a specific reporting format, or even report results to various CI/CD services.

-Default inputs to a test logger can be provided in the command line, or using a `runsettings`.
-For example, you can provide the output path for a generated test report.
+Default inputs to a test logger can be provided in the command line.

 Please refer [todo]() for instructions on creating a test logger and [todo]() if you're interested in the architecture of a test logger.